What is Theopoetics?

-Theopoetics suggest that we are best served when we make room in our worldview for the beauty and mystery of life as an integral part of faith: our intelligent, rational minds certainly have a place in faithful living, but they are not sufficient without the tension provided by awe and unknowing.
+Theopoetics suggests that we are best served when we make room in our worldview for the beauty and mystery of life as an integral part of faith: our intelligent, rational minds certainly have a place in faithful living, but they are not sufficient without the tension provided by awe and unknowing.